 Credit is generally given to an Austrian Mountain Guide, Johann Wolfgang “Hans” Gmoser, for offering the first commercial heli skiing adventures back in the early 1960’s.
 However, there are certainly several anecdotal accounts of helicopters being used to access the mountains for skiing before that, some as early as the late 1940’s.

 Hans Gmoser immigrated to Canada in 1951.
 He went on to establish the largest heli ski company in the world at that time.
 Gmoser’s Canadian Mountain Holidays (CMH) was located in British Columbia, Canada.
 BC is now the epicenter of heli skiing worldwide and currently has more than 30 Canadian helicopter skiing operators spread throughout the mountainous areas of Canada’s western-most province.

 In each heli skiing area in BC there are operators that generally have exclusive rights to a large track of remote mountainous terrain.
 They each have a permit to operate commercial helicopter skiing in their specific areas.

 Each heli ski area is unique in character and typically offers vast options in available terrain.
 These include alpine bowls and glaciers, steep treed areas, and couloirs (steep narrow mountainous gullies).

-Most BC helicopter skiing companies have run choices from moderate to extreme.
+Most BC helicopter skiing companies like Northern Escape Heli Skiing, have run choices from moderate to extreme.
 Skiing them depends on the snow stability, current weather, and the ability of each participating group of heli skiers.
 In a typical day, these deep powder heli skiers can expect to ski 8 to 12 powder filled runs.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.